kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Halite perks up at the mention of books.
 “A bookseller?
 Fancy myself a reader,” he comments, a hint of enthusiasm in his voice.

 Irven Liel, overhearing, turns to them with a friendly wave.
 “Indeed, we are booksellers,” he confirms.
 “Irven Liel, at your service.
-We take orders and ship to stores from here to Uthodurn— I’m a wholesaler.
+This is my dearest husband, Fenton Tethwick; and our two lovely daughters, Honor & Magic.
+We take orders and ship to stores from here to Uthodurn— wholesalers.
 Even Gramini is planning to stock some of our best sellers.”

-Recognizing the name from Hulil’s journal, Whisper, ever the blunt one, asks outright, "How about vials?”
+Recognizing the name “Irven Liel” from Hulil’s journal, Whisper, ever the blunt one, asks outright, "How about vials?”

 Irven’s expression briefly turns guarded.
 “Uh, who have you been talking to?
 I don’t know about any vials.”